 Listing the potential issues faced while using footgear that is high on vogue, but ends up as a rogue several can be pointed out that the user eventually confronts at some point in their life.

-- Foot Pain is the first major outcome of high heels that cause you to walk with your weight on the balls of your feet, instead of being distributed evenly all along your foot.
+- Heel Pain is the first major outcome of high heels that cause you to walk with your weight on the balls of your feet, instead of being distributed evenly all along your foot.
 Shoe heels higher than 2 inches can put pressure on this frontal area which is seven times higher than when flats are being worn.
 When your weight is toward your toes and your feet are crammed into tight shoes too often, you can acquire inflammation in other joints in your foot and also develop a neuroma, a painful swelling on a nerve between your toes.
 A typical neuroma that occurs between your 3rd and 4th toes is much more likely to develop in women than in men.

 - Muscle & Joint Pain usually arise out of tightness in your calves from these shoes type.
 Excessive use can also put you at risk of having knee problems, lower-back pain, and even neck and shoulder pain.
 Additionally, with a long history of wearing high heels, a woman’s Achilles tendon may become so shortened that it eventually becomes impossible for her to wear flats in times ahead.